 An exceptional example of Polish Cathedral Architectural Style, the Sacred Heart Church in Peoria is a marvel even outside of the Catholic community.
 Though churches in Catholicism are frequently heavily adorned, this one is especially so, featuring a red and gold ceiling, drawing heavily from Baroque and Renaissance influences.

 First constructed in 1878, it has gone through many additions, redesigns, and reconstructions.
-Though the church now faces Fulton Street, it was turned into that position nearly 20 years after its initial construction, when it was picked up and turned away from Madison street as to facilitate the building of a more substantial rectory.
+Though the church now faces Fulton Street, it was turned into that position nearly 20 years after its initial construction, when it was picked up and turned away from Madison street to facilitate the building of a more substantial rectory.

 A small town in Henry County, Illinois, Kewanee is often called “the friendliest small town in America.”
-Literally famous for having very accommodating and helpful locals, you’ll also be charmed by its 19th-century architecture and beautiful tree-lined streets.
+Literally famous for having very accommodating locals, you’ll also be charmed by its 19th-century architecture and beautiful tree-lined streets.

 Possibly the coolest thing available in Kewanee is the History in The Paint self-guided public art tour.
 Once you pick up a map at the Amtrak Station, you’ll be well on your way to discovering Kewanee through its many hand-painted murals.
 Bonus: the tour is a treasure hunt!